cocoslime/point-in-PC-polygon/README.md

 # point-in-PC-polygon

 We query point and polygon.
-But, That is not normal polygon consist of boundary points.
+But, that is not normal polygon consist of boundary points.
 We handle point-cloud polygon.
 Point-cloud polygon means a set of points which are created from polygon boundary.
 This figure shows what is point-cloud polygon.